Manan-Joshi750/Python/README.md

 **Creating Your Own Score File**

 You can create your own text file for scoring the game.
 The file should be named gamescores2.tx and if you want to give it some other name, then create a new text file with the name you want and place it in the same directory as the game script.

+**3. Number Guessing Game**

+This project is a simple number guessing game implemented in Python using the Tkinter library for graphical user interface (GUI).
+The game generates a random number between 1 and 100, and the player has a limited number of attempts to guess the correct number.
+Feedback is provided based on the proximity of each guess to the target number, with messages displayed in different colors for added clarity and engagement.

+**Features:**

+1. **Random Number Generation:** The game generates a random number between 1 and 100 each time it is played.
+2. **Limited Attempts:** Players have a maximum of 4 attempts to guess the correct number.
+3. **Proximity Messages:** Different messages are displayed based on how close the guess is to the target number:
+"Ahh, you're very close!" when within 5 units.
+"Alright... you are close." when within 10 units.
+"Too low!
+Try again." or "Too high!
+Try again." depending on whether the guess is below or above the target number.
+4. **GUI with Tkinter:** The game features a simple GUI built with Tkinter, including a text entry field for guesses, a submit button, and dynamic labels for feedback and hint display.
+5. **Dynamic Message Display:** Messages are displayed in different colors (e.g., red, green, orange, yellow, purple) to indicate different states or feedback.
+6. **User Interaction:** Players interact with the game through the GUI, entering their guesses and receiving immediate feedback on their progress towards guessing the correct number.

+**Usage:**

+1. Clone the repository or download the number_guessing_game.py file.
+2. Ensure you have Python installed on your system.
+3. Run the game by executing python number_guessing_game.py in your terminal or command prompt.
+4. Enter your guesses in the provided entry field and click "Submit Guess" to see feedback based on your guess.